Quantum communication networks with defects in silicon carbide

 Quantum nodes should therefore simultaneously fulfill several requirements.
-First and foremost, the transfer of quantum information to and from the nodes should be faithful and efficient \cite{divincenzo2000physical}.
+First and foremost, the transfer of quantum information to and from the nodes should be faithful and efficient~\cite{divincenzo2000physical}.
 Secondly, the storage time, which is limited by decoherence effects of the underlying physical system is crucial.
 In particular, it should be long enough to enable local quantum processing in addition to quantum and classical communication, both of which are limited by the travel time of the photons over global distances and the success probability of photon transmission.
-Ideally, the state can be transferred from the spin memory to a long-lived quantum register which has orders of magnitude longer storage times \cite{Lukin2020}.
-Crucially, the memories should emit in one of the telecommunication wavelength bands in order to minimize transmission losses and guarantee compatibility with existing fiber infrastructure.
-While quantum frequency conversion is a viable solution for shifting frequencies to the telecommunication band \cite{Dreau_Hanson_2018, Tchebotareva2019, Rakonjac_ICFO_2021}, noise and loss are inevitably added in the process.
+Ideally, the state can be transferred from the spin memory to a long-lived quantum register with a storage time which is longer by orders of magnitude~\cite{Lukin2020}.
+Crucially, the memories should operate at one of the telecommunication wavelength bands in order to minimize transmission losses and guarantee compatibility with existing fiber infrastructure.
+While quantum frequency conversion is a viable solution for shifting frequencies to the telecommunication band~\cite{Dreau_Hanson_2018, Tchebotareva2019, Rakonjac_ICFO_2021}, added noise and losses are inevitable.
 In addition, the nodes should be hosted on a scalable and integrated platform for parallelization and multiplexing purposes.

-While several candidate systems such as atomic ensembles \cite{Hammerer2010}, quantum dots \cite{quantumdot2010,Lodahl2017}, rare-earth-doped solids \cite{Lago2021,Liu2021} and trapped ions \cite{Krutyanskiy2023} are currently investigated, a particularly promising platform are defects in semiconductor materials.
-Among those, a number of defects in silicon carbide have gained attention due to their strong optical transitions, long spin coherence lifetimes and the fact that they are hosted on a standard material in the semiconductor industry \cite{Spindlberger2019}.
-The latter allows for a high level of integration, electrical spin read-out, electrically driven single photon emission and tunability via microcavity integration \cite{Derntl2014}.
-Additionally, spin centers can be interfaced with time-bin qubits as well as polarization qubits \cite{Vasconcelos2020}, making them versatile and deployable both for free-space and fiber-optical quantum communication.
+While several candidate systems, such as atomic ensembles~\cite{Hammerer2010}, quantum dots~\cite{quantumdot2010,Lodahl2017}, rare-earth-doped solids~\cite{Lago2021,Liu2021} and trapped ions~\cite{Krutyanskiy2023} are currently being investigated, defects in semiconductor materials are a particularly promising platform: They offer a view to scalable fabrication, integration with electronics, and compatibility with the highly advanced tools and methods of the semiconductor industry.
+Among these, a number of defects in silicon carbide have gained attention due to their strong optical transitions and long spin coherence lifetimes~\cite{Lukin2020, Castelletto2022,zhou2025SiCNetworks}.